9999years/tex-report/report.md

 advantages of plain text would largely vanish in favor of a far more robust and featureful interface.

+We can even keep the code's structure the same and only display it differently in an editor; Google's [Blockly][blockly] system (which itself inspired [Scratch's block-based programming language][scratch]) displays a program's parse tree as a set of blocks that fit together with slots and holes of different shapes.
+This has two important effects.
+First, it not only *categorically eliminates* syntax errors, but it makes the errors (if not the underlying design) more obvious by requiring only the childhood skill of fitting blocks into matching holes rather than understanding, memorizing, and applying a particular grammar.

+Once we move beyond plain-text editors, we unlock a whole score of possibilities for displaying, editing, and interacting with code.

+<details class=TODO><summary>TODO</summary>

-Some of these problems can be solved, however, by displaying the code differently than what the user sees.
+- Some of these problems can be solved, however, by displaying the code differently than what the user sees.
 Now, I'm not proposing moving to WYSIWYG editors and workflows, but I'm proposing an annotated, rich interface with the source code at the editor level.
 Let me explain what I mean by that, and we can explore some of the possibilities for better user interfaces to reading, writing, and editing code.

-<details class=TODO><summary>TODO</summary>

 - For mockups, maybe do a step-by-step transformation from TeX source code to a GUI editor?